 If you have more time in Oaxaca…

-- Book a night bus to the beaches along the Pacific Coast.
+- Book an ADO bus or rent a car in Mexico to explore the Oaxaca beaches along the Pacific Coast.
 Check out the surfer haven of Puerto Escondido, Mazunte, the laid-back Zipolite beach, and the beautiful Huatulco bays

 The city of Oaxaca sponsors its own Day of the Dead activities every year, including parades, costume contests, workshops, and free concerts.